 Lectures: You can go to this page to download copies of the sample exams and other class handouts. (for ALL of my lectures)

-Lab: You can go to this page to download copies of the lab assignments. (for ALL of my labs - DOCUMENTS FOR DR. XU's LABS ARE ALSO AVAILABLE HERE!)
+Lab: You can go to this page to download copies of the lab assignments. (for ALL of my labs)

-I live in St. Petersburg, FL with 19-year-old daughter, Emma.
+I live in St. Petersburg, FL with my wife, Maureen (here's a photo of us) and my 19-year-old daughter, Emma.
 If you're REALLY interested in looking at tons of photos of my adorable daughter, check out my photo gallery, which includes some vacation photos.

 Many things, such as: